glfw/glfw/README.md

                    with Xcode 5
  - [Cocoa] Bugfix: The cursor remained visible if moved onto client area after having been set to hidden outside it
+ - [Cocoa] Bugfix: The refresh rate was zero for all modes of certain monitors
  - [X11] Added setting of the `WM_CLASS` property to the initial window title